 3. Tools and technologies to be used by the team

-It’s important to predetermine the core tools and technologies to be used in your project before forming the team, as it may affect the team lineup.
+Itโs important to predetermine the core tools and technologies to be used in your project before forming the team, as it may affect the team lineup.

-Aside from that, you need to plan a specific flow for the project — and this is where a professional project manager can be of help.
+Aside from that, you need to plan a specific flow for the project โ and this is where a professional project manager can be of help.
 For example, code should only be released if it is adequately covered by tests, product releases should only reach the client after proper testing and during appropriate hours, and so on.

-It’s also important to have your tools and technologies configured in a way that all critical processes are monitored automatically — with defined rules and policies — and not manually.
+Itโs also important to have your tools and technologies configured in a way that all critical processes are monitored automatically โ with defined rules and policies โ and not manually.
 This will help your team members focus on their tasks and deliver your product on time and with the required quality.

 How to organize a software development team

-Now that we’ve discussed what roles you need to include in your software development team, let’s talk about organizing your team’s work.
+Now that weโve discussed what roles you need to include in your software development team, letโs talk about organizing your teamโs work.

 After the COVID-19 pandemic, many organizations shifted to remote work, increasing the number of distributed teams even within small and exclusively in-house projects.
 For organizations with offices around the globe and those who engage outsourced talents, managing a software development team with specialists working on the same project but from different locations became the new norm.

-The key challenge here is to properly organize the communication and workflow of a distributed team.
+The key challenge here is to properly organize the project communication management and workflow of a distributed team.
 There are eight key aspects to pay attention to that affect the work of a distributed team:

-• Business goals — Defined business goals should be communicated to the entire team, ensuring that each team member understands their role, feels the importance of their work, and takes responsibility and pride in it.
+- Business goals โ Defined business goals should be communicated to the entire team, ensuring that each team member understands their role, feels the importance of their work, and takes responsibility and pride in it.

-• Time zones — If members of your team work in different time zones, it’s important to have at least three to four hours of overlap in their schedules.
+- Time zones โ If members of your team work in different time zones, itโs important to have at least three to four hours of overlap in their schedules.
 This will help your team solve emerging issues without significant delays and make communications convenient.

-• Roadmap — Your team should have a roadmap that has been discussed and approved by all involved parties.
+- Roadmap โ Your team should have a roadmap that has been discussed and approved by all involved parties.
 This is an indispensable tool that provides a common project vision for your team, ensuring that the final goal, as well as milestones, are clear and understandable to everyone.

-• Common tracking system — The software development process should be documented throughout the entire product lifecycle and should be clear and transparent to all stakeholders.
+- Common tracking system โ The software development process should be documented throughout the entire product lifecycle and should be clear and transparent to all stakeholders.
 Having a common task management and communication platform ensures your team has a clear understanding of project tasks and their current statuses.
 Such a system can also help your team with accessing and sharing all information relevant to the project.
 Common examples of task management platforms include Jira, Azure DevOps, Asana, and Notion.

-• Roles and responsibilities — Even in large in-house teams, it may sometimes be unclear who’s in charge of what.
-When you need to organize collaboration between teams from different companies, having a clear list of your project’s roles and responsibilities is crucial to make communication effective and relevant.
+- Roles and responsibilities โ Even in large in-house teams, it may sometimes be unclear whoโs in charge of what.
+When you need to organize collaboration between teams from different companies, having a clear list of your projectโs roles and responsibilities is crucial to make communication effective and relevant.

-• Scheduled repeating meetings — Team meetings can be repeated at different intervals — daily, weekly, bi-weekly, or even monthly depending on the agenda and the project needs.
-The goal is to synchronize everyone’s updates on the project’s progress, determine potential issues, and agree on the adjusted course of action when needed.
+- Scheduled repeating meetings โ Team meetings can be repeated at different intervals โ daily, weekly, bi-weekly, or even monthly depending on the agenda and the project needs.
+The goal is to synchronize everyoneโs updates on the projectโs progress, determine potential issues, and agree on the adjusted course of action when needed.

-• Communication channels — Being on the same page is crucial for distributed teams, as distance becomes an extra obstacle for productive collaboration.
+- Communication channels โ Being on the same page is crucial for distributed teams, as distance becomes an extra obstacle for productive collaboration.
 Having a single main communication channel with an organized structure removes unnecessary barriers and improves efficiency of in-team communication.

-• Cultural differences — Working with people from different backgrounds and nationalities may be a great challenge.
+- Cultural differences โ Working with people from different backgrounds and nationalities may be a great challenge.
 You need to take into account things like local traditions and language barriers, among others.

-Let’s discuss the cultural aspect of software development team management in detail.
+Letโs discuss the cultural aspect of software development team management in detail.

 The importance of cultural differences within your team should never be underestimated, as minor misunderstandings can easily grow into severe bottlenecks and block progress for the entire project.
 Here is a checklist of useful tips from Apriorit PM specialists to take into account when working with diverse international teams:

-• Provide clear, unambiguous explanations — Never assume that something is obvious.
-It’s always better to explain yourself in as much detail as possible to make sure you make a clear point and that everyone is on the same page.
+- Provide clear, unambiguous explanations โ Never assume that something is obvious.
+Itโs always better to explain yourself in as much detail as possible to make sure you make a clear point and that everyone is on the same page.
 For example, properly composed usage scenarios can provide an understanding to all team members of the purpose of specific functionalities and how they will be utilized.

-• Be patient — Building bonds among coworkers may take longer if they belong to different cultures.
-The fact that they haven’t found common ground from the first day of collaboration doesn’t mean it won’t be possible later.
+- Be patient โ Building bonds among coworkers may take longer if they belong to different cultures.
+The fact that they havenโt found common ground from the first day of collaboration doesnโt mean it wonโt be possible later.

-• Be ready for unexpected reactions — Culture significantly influences the way a person reacts to unpleasant information (and even what kind of information is considered unpleasant).
-The same works for feedback, small talk, courtesy, etc. If a person doesn’t smile all the time and doesn’t use a sufficient number of pleasantries, it doesn’t necessarily mean they are rude or defensive.
-Some seemingly unusual reactions can simply be part of a person’s cultural code.
+- Be ready for unexpected reactions โ Culture significantly influences the way a person reacts to unpleasant information (and even what kind of information is considered unpleasant).
+The same works for feedback, small talk, courtesy, etc. If a person doesnโt smile all the time and doesnโt use a sufficient number of pleasantries, it doesnโt necessarily mean they are rude or defensive.
+Some seemingly unusual reactions can simply be part of a personโs cultural code.

-• Be ready to present the results of your work in different ways — Trust is obtained in different ways.
+- Be ready to present the results of your work in different ways โ Trust is obtained in different ways.
 Some people may want to hear about a solution without going in-depth into the details of how it was achieved.
-Others won’t trust a professional without a description of how they came to a particular conclusion.
+Others wonโt trust a professional without a description of how they came to a particular conclusion.

-• Be aware of different communication styles — People from peach cultures — countries like the US and Japan — are considered to be soft on the outside yet hard on the inside.
-They may seem extremely friendly and amicable, but they won’t let you deeper inside their personality and soul.
-On the contrary, people from coconut cultures — like Germany and South Korea — may look neutral or even rude at first, as they won’t smile or give compliments.
+- Be aware of different communication styles โ People from peach cultures โ countries like the US and Japan โ are considered to be soft on the outside yet hard on the inside.
+They may seem extremely friendly and amicable, but they wonโt let you deeper inside their personality and soul.
+On the contrary, people from coconut cultures โ like Germany and South Korea โ may look neutral or even rude at first, as they wonโt smile or give compliments.
 But if interaction continues, you often get to see their soft and kind side.

-• Be careful with coordinating decision-making — Hierarchy can be tricky, so it’s always better to clarify who is in charge of each area and who to address different sorts of questions to.
+- Be careful with coordinating decision-making โ Hierarchy can be tricky, so itโs always better to clarify who is in charge of each area and who to address different sorts of questions to.

 These and many other aspects of cross-cultural communication are broadly described in The Culture Map: Breaking Through the Invisible Boundaries of Global Business by Erin Meyer.

-To ensure your project achieves the best results possible, it’s important to know how to deal with teams of different backgrounds.
+To ensure your project achieves the best results possible, itโs important to know how to deal with teams of different backgrounds.
 Only by accounting for geographical and cultural differences, establishing clear business goals, and polishing communication channels can you organize an efficient distributed team that will deliver quality and competitive software.

 Conclusion